Monday, January 26, 2009

 “Ok.
 Go on.”

 “Just listen: I don't do it often though, come over the bridge.
 I’m in the District on Logan circle.
 I’ve done well in terms of real estate.
 Got back from Bosnia and bought the walk-up two bedroom two bath spacious sunlight apartment overlooking Logan Circle for seventy five thousand dollars.
 And now I’m sitting on a million dollar property.
 Not bad.
 So I walk or bike to work on most nice days.
 It’s a pretty route.
-Past the Studio Theater, brownstone townhouses, the whole food store, past the McCormick Paints—where outside on the corner Mexican day laborers supporting whole families across the border wait rain, or shine, heat or freeze for a daily wage on the construction projects across the streets from the single family homes, cavernous hollow spaces—of chrome, steel and painted-- ecru.
-No health insurance.
+Past the Studio Theater, brownstone townhouses, the whole food store, past the McCormick Paints—where outside on the corner Mexican day laborers, supporting whole families across the border, wait for work---- rain, or shine, heat or freeze, wait to make a daily wage on the construction projects across the street----all those up and coming single family homes, cavernous hollow spaces—of chrome, steel and painted-- ecru.
+Single family home for a single owner and his dog.
+Wait--out there--catching a cold, getting sick---No health insurance.
 Past the gay bars, Dupont Circle—onto P street and on the other side of it and over the bridge into Georgetown and alongside Dunburton Oaks.
 Or if its cold or raining I take the P street bus up to 30th Street and then walk across to the Georgetown Mall to the DMV.”

 “No, I'm more likely to imagine all that traffic coming into the city when I turn on the radio in the morning to listen to the Morning Edition, or as I like to call it--the mourning edition--the traffic guy on WAMU 88.5FM tells me, while I brush my teeth, that the outer loop to the Beltway on 395 is backed up near the 14th Street bridge.
 What a view those guys must have even though they've got sun hitting them right in their eyes at that time.
 Especially, in the winter.
-It seems the angle is bad at that time of the year because that's when every morning it’s the same story on the radio, "traffic is backed up on the inner loop of the beltway, cars slowing down due to the strong sunshine.'
+It seems the angle is bad at that time of the year because that's when every morning it’s the same story on the radio, "traffic is backed up on the inner loop of the beltway, cars slowing down due to strong sunshine.
+Christ in this town we make everything a federal crisis, even sunshine.'

-“At Eagle base up in Tuzla and now this: sitting at the desk renewing drivers licenses at the DMV-and, get this, for the non-citizens.
+“At Eagle base up in Tuzla and now this: sitting at the desk renewing drivers licenses at the DMV-and, get this, I'm doing this for all the aliens over here---non-citizens.
 All these non-citizens—Man!
 I mean its unbelievable how many there are—and in the capital too.
 I mean, you would think that there was some sort of a limit to how many of these guys we'd have floating around.
 And here we are giving out licenses to them.
 Afghans, Vietnamese, Somalese, Iraqese, Chinese, Sudanese, all kinds of geese, Man!
 Like her.'

 “Uhhuh: I saw her sitting there in that huge crowd of people waiting for her number to come up on the electronic ticker.
 She was reading a big fat travel guide book, she’s writing stuff down, taking notes on a map.
 Planning her vacation abroad, I thought, Probably going to Florence by the looks of her.
 Fancy handbag.
 I just got done with the guy I was dealing with when her number came up and she made her way to my counter and sat down real anxious.
 She put this vanilla colored folder on the counter—all her documents—and her filled out application."